admartin66/Castellini-Group-Docs/docs/source/rwilogistics/customers.rst

 Overview
 --------

 The customer create process starts in GP and sends that information to MercuryGate on a five minute interval.
+Once a customer is created or updated in GP it will be sent to MercuryGate utilizing the enterprise XML schema from MercuryGate.

   .. image:: images/CustomerMaintGP.png